toldandretold/hyperlit/resources/markdown/to-do_two/main-text.md

 In fact, the CSS should have some kind of forumula, whereby a given HL score for each character gives it a given css highlight intensity, and these should fade, in a given pattern, form character to character.

 Thus, the page will be covered in a hyperlight heat map.
 It will have three different colours bleading into each other.
-Unless there is only one, or two highlights.
-If there are three, then there is an inner, darkest intensity, then a mid intensity, and a weakest intensity.
+Unless there is only<u id="hypercite_fs1tv88"> one, or two highlights.</u> If there are three, then there is an inner, darkest intensity, then a mid intensity, and a weakest intensity.

 There will be java-script so that each different region triggers a different page, filled with the hyperlights of that region of text with annotations.